The mixing time of the switch Markov chains: a unified approach: Multicommodity flow - designing and counting paths in the Markov graph .

-where $A_X,A_Y,A_Z$ are the adjacency matrices of $X,Y,Z$, respectively.
-(In the adjacency matrices in the columns the vertices are enumerated from left to right, while in the rows from top to bottom.
-Therefore the matrix is symmetric with identically zero main diagonal.)
-In this subsection we focus on the role of $\widehat M$ in the reconstruction process.
-We will further discuss its properties in Section~\ref{sec:aux}. \begin{lemma} The function
+where $A_X,A_Y,A_Z$ are the adjacency matrices of $X,Y,Z$, respectively. \end{definition} (The rows and columns of adjacency matrices are enumerated in such a way that the matrix is symmetric and it has an identically zero main diagonal.)
+In this section we only focus on the role of $\widehat M$ in the reconstruction process.
+We will further discuss its properties in Section~\ref{sec:aux}.
+We have arrived at the finale of the reconstruction method. \begin{lemma} The function

 is injective on the tuples satisfying $Z\in \varUpsilon(X,Y,s)$.
 In other words, $\Phi_Z$ has an inverse function